#8 Getting started w/ a fresh T2 install

 Gobject-Introspection

 If you plan to install Gtk-based components of the GNOME desktop environment, you most likely also need to rebuild some of it's base packages.
 This is because at the time of writing, gobject-introspection does not support cross-compilation as it requires to run native helper binaries to process the annoated source code for introspection.
-While we plan to tackle this issue in the future, for now you need rebuild those packages in order to have the .gir gobject introspection data generated for other packages:
+While we plan to tackle this issue in the future, for now you need rebuild those packages in order to have the .gir "gobject introspection data" generated for other packages:

-scripts/Emerge-Pkg -f gobject-introspection gdk-pixbuf pango \
+./t2 install -f gobject-introspection gdk-pixbuf pango harfbuzz at-spi2-core \

-harfbuzz at-spi2-core graphene gtk
+graphene gtk

 Broken, stray dependencies

-t.b.d. example build error missing X
+TODO: example build error missing X

 In this case X is missing and has to be added together with the original pkg you want to install to the Emerge arguments.